flang-msft/azure-docs-sdk-python/docs-ref-services/preview/ai-translation-document-readme.md

 ### Async samples
-This library also includes a complete async API supported on Python 3.6+.
-To use it, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
+This library also includes a complete set of async APIs.
+To use them, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
 Async clients are found under the `azure.ai.translation.document.aio` namespace.